kcls/evergreen-universe-rs/marc/README.md

 ### Strings vs. Bytes?

 For ease of use, the public API primarily traffics in Strings.
-Byte counts are enforced where needed, but otherwise the user can simply use strings without concern for bytes and UTF-8 conversions.
+Byte counts are enforced where needed, but otherwise the user can generally use strings without concern for bytes and UTF-8 conversions.

 ## Data Requirements